RECeSS-EU-Project/drug-repurposing-datasets/README.md

 ## Community guidelines with respect to contributions, issue reporting, and support

 [Pull requests](https://github.com/RECeSS-EU-Project/drug-repurposing-datasets/pulls) and [issue flagging](https://github.com/RECeSS-EU-Project/drug-repurposing-datasets/issues) are welcome, and can be made through the GitHub interface.
-Support can be provided by reaching out to recess-project-at-proton.me.
+Support can be provided by reaching out to ``recess-project[at]proton.me``.